XKolz/alx-low_level_programming/0x18-dynamic_libraries/README.md

-This is readme for 0x18-dynamic--libraries
+This is the readme for 0x18-dynamic-libraries